albodelu/Android-Bluetooth-Scanner/README.md

  - [Android Support Library] for backwards compatibility.
  - [Timber] for logging.
- - [Butterknife] for view injection.
+ - [Butterknife] for scanningView injection.
  - [Retrofit] for network code.
  - [JUnit] and [Mockito] for testing.
  - [Findbugs] for finding bugs, *duh*.